ermlikeyeah/ermlikeyeah.github.io/_posts/2017-10-15-chlamydia-design-sprint-days-one-and-two.markdown

 We’ve interviewed 30 patients, pushing hard to make sure we spoke a diverse range of people.
 We have also spoken to a good range of professionals who provide and support healthcare services.
 We’ve analysed everything we heard and got it down as a map, which we digitalised (using Google Draw, because it just _worked_).

 Space in the office is at a premium so last weekend I printed off the map of our work, as a poster made up from sheets of A4, so the text on the map was just-readable.
-The map was 2.37 metres long and 1.05 metres high.
+Over 450 Post its reduced to a map that was 2.37 metres long and 1.05 metres high.
 Here it is:

 ![](/assets/chlamydia-em-for-scale.jpg)